 Photos of steps 1 and 2 making hamburger helper.

-Step 1: Add oil to a Dutch oven and add the diced onions, chopped bacon, salt, and pepper.
+Step 1: Sautรฉ Onions and Bacon.
+Add oil to a Dutch oven and add the diced onions, chopped bacon, salt, and pepper.
 Note: I keep my bacon in the freezer and just cut it from there.
 Use 4-5 slices.
-Cook over medium heat for 5 minutes.
+Cook the onions and bacon over medium heat for 5 minutes.

-Step 2: Add the ground beef and cook until the ground beef is mostly cooked.
+Step 2: Cook the Ground Beef.
+Add the ground beef and cook until the ground beef is mostly cooked.
 Use a wooden spatula to chop the meat as it cooks into bite-sized pieces.

 Photos of steps 3 and 4 making hamburger helper.

-Step 4: Add the broth, heavy cream, hot sauce, ketchup, and seasonings.
+Step 4: Add Liquids and Seasonings.
+Add the broth, heavy cream, hot sauce, ketchup, and seasonings.
 Cover and cook for 5 minutes.

 Adding the gluten free elbow macaroni to the pot.

-Step 5: Remove the lid and add the gluten free elbow macaroni to the pot.
+Step 5: Now is the time for the pasta.
+Remove the lid and add the gluten free elbow macaroni to the pot.
 Stir so the macaroni is mixed in.
+Stirring the pasta will prevent it from sticking together and cooking in clumps.
 Boil for 5 minutes, then reduce the heat to medium-low.

 Step 6: Stir after 5 minutes.
 Cook until the pasta is al dente.
-This will vary by brand, but I used Tinkyada gluten free macaroni, and it took about 9 minutes.
+This will vary by brand, but I used Tinkyada gluten-free macaroni, which took about 9 minutes.

 Cooked gluten free hamburger helper in a Dutch oven.

-Step 7: Add the shredded cheese and stir it into the hot pasta.
-Serve hot.
+Step 7: Finish with Cheese!
+Add the shredded cheese and stir it into the hot pasta.
+The residual heat melts the cheese perfectly without overcooking the pasta.
+Serve this easy one-pot dinner hot.

 Serve With: